hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 *******

-Once you define the action types, you also have to specify the logic to run when the action mutation is executed.
+Once you define the action types, you also have to specify the logic to run when the action is executed.
 This can be done in an HTTP webhook, also called the action handler.
 It could be a REST endpoint or a serverless function.